niw/self_sizing_auto_layout_cell_example/README.md

 Self-sizing auto-layout cell difficulties
 =========================================

-This is an example application that describes how using self-sizing auto-lahyout cell is difficult.
+This is an example application that describes how using self-sizing auto-layout cell is difficult.

 It is very unclear and not documented at all in any Apple's documentation or header files, looks like `UITableViewCell` caches cell size if it is self-sizing auto-layout cell.
 After `UITableView` calls `prepareForReuse`, but the cell height remains the previous value and it ends up with broken layout due to unexpected cell size that breaks auto-layout constraints.